 - /etc/hosts for networking

 /etc/hostname: This will be read by boot scripts on boot time and set its value.

 /proc/sys/kernel/hostname: Current hostname.

-- /etc/sysconfig/network: Networking (HOSTNAME=”server1″ parameter)
+/etc/sysconfig/network: Networking (HOSTNAME=”server1″ parameter)

 /etc/sysconfig/network and restart network service to notify kernel about it.

-How to change hostname
+How to change hostname in Linux

 hostname command without any argument.
-Hostname can be changed by simply using
+The hostname can be changed by simply using

 Cautions : Do not change hostname on live production systems!